Volatility Surface

 Volatility Surface#

 In this notebook we illustrate the use of the Volatility Surface tool in the library.
-We use deribit options on BTCUSD as example.
+We use deribit options on ETHUSD as example.

 First thing, fetch the data